team-supercharge/SCConfiguration/README.md

 The solution is to remove the plist file from the build, add it as encrypted file with the help of a custom run script and use the SCConfiguration library to read the encrypted file.

 **Encryption steps:**

-1) select your Configuration.plist file in Xcode and uncheck the target membership in the Utilities plane / File inspector tab:
+1) select your Configuration.plist file in Xcode and **UNCHECK** the target membership in the Utilities plane / File inspector tab:

 ![Uncheck membership](Images/encryption_step_1.png)